davidlr99/WPDocker/README.md

 ```
 ruby create_docker_wordpress.rb
 ```
+The script will download the lastest WordPress and the latest Nginx, Mysql, PHP images automatically, just place the script in the directory in that the installation files should be stored.
- You will be asked for further installation parameters during the execution of the Ruby script
+You will be asked for further installation parameters during the execution of the Ruby script.